top of page

 The Master’s program marked a shift in my practice: from applying generative and theoretical frameworks to strategically adapting them.
 I came to see design methods not as rigid moulds, but as flexible scaffolds that must be reshaped to the unique contexts of each project.
 This required greater contextual sensitivity and moved me beyond following a fixed design “recipe” toward intuitively combining and tweaking methods, depending on the needs of a context.

 This shift also helped me move beyond identity labels like “social designer” toward a more self-defined niche: designing reflective interactions.
 I recognised “designing through translation” as my natural methodology for idea generation, using metaphors and narrative shifts to make abstract or overwhelming contexts more comprehensible.
-I explored these principles across diverse and sensitive contexts to develop contextual awareness.
-For example, in the M1.1 project I explored how people with dementia and their caregivers navigate assistive technologies, in the M2.1 project how playful museum pathways can spark STEM identity reflection, and in the M1.2 project how the physicalization of a student’s professional identity can drive vision-based goal setting.
-Transitioning from standalone toolkits to integrated service system experiences for reflection, I have shifted perspectives and layers of value propositions.
+I explored these principles across diverse and sensitive contexts to develop contextual awareness, such as designing for people with dementia and their caregivers to navigate assistive technologies, exploring how playful museum pathways can spark STEM identity reflection for children, and investigating how the physicalization of a student’s professional identity can drive vision-based goal setting.
+Expanding my design developments from standalone toolkits to integrated service system experiences for reflection, I have broadened perspectives and layers of value propositions.

 Competence Development